Tokenization

 A word not after a quotation mark or inside square brackets is delimited by a space, a bracket, a parenthesis, or an infix operator +-*/=<>.
 Words that follow colons are also in this category.
 Note that quote and colon are not delimiters.

-A word consisting of a question mark followed by a number (e.g., ?3), is parsed as if it were the sequence
+A word consisting of a question mark followed by a number (for example, ?3), is parsed as if it were the sequence

 (?
 3)